Raexyl/Zippy/README.md

 Todo: -
  - See Core.h --> Renderer.h include should not provide end user access to glad, glfw, Shader.h or Line.h?

- - Input should be a namespace...
+ - Input should be a namespace.
- - End user should NOT have access to glad/glfw functions.
  - Convert to dynamic lib (.so)

 Questions: -